 Photos by Luzny Photography

-– The 17th-ranked North Georgia baseball team continued their
+– The top-ranked North Georgia Saints punched their ticket to

 the championship round of the NCAA Division II Southeast Dahlonega

 Regional with a 5-2 win over Francis Marion Saturday afternoon at

 The Saints (47-0) scored three runs in the first inning and two in the second, and then relied on the right arm of undefeated pitcher Sarah Phillips and some stellar defense to get past the Patriots (34-15) for the fifth consecutive win in the season series between the two clubs.

 “They are a very good team, and we like to think we are too,” said FMU coach Stacey Vallee.
 “It’s constantly a good battle with them.”

 The Saints got things rolling in the top of the first inning.
 Laura Voyles started, lining a triple into the right field corner.
 Two batters later, Courtney McGuire plated the first run with a deep sacrifice fly to left field.
 Leslee Smith was hit by a pitch and Hilary Cox doubled into the right field gap to give the Saints runners at second and third.
 Katherine Martin made it 3-0, driving a line drive single into the right field gap to score a pair of runs.